I am a woman biker. I rode for 135 days or 4.5 months covering 27000 km. Let me tell you this is just not enough distance to know our country – India.

 It was around 1.30 am by then and I could only hope that they were decent guys.
 The language was a problem, but we both managed to communicate enough for me to explain what I wanted.
 He offered me to come to his house for the night.
 You can imagine my confusion about accepting his invitation.
 I explained to him that I am a lone female traveler and I am not sure if I should accept his offer.
 He said he had a family and I can check out his place before deciding to stay the night.

 With not much choice at hand, I decided to follow him.
-His family welcomed me with open hands, fed me well, gave me shelter for the night, saw to my comfort and pampered me to the best of their ability.
+His family welcomed me with open hands, fed me well, gave me shelter for the night, saw to my comfort, and pampered me to the best of their ability.
 I am just floored by how deeply India still believes in ‘Atithi Devo Bhava’!!!
 OMG India – do you have some more things stored for me?

 I happened to meet a group from Gondia in Darjeeling.
 They were on a study tour with the Minister for education there.
 When he came to know about my Pan India tour, he invited me to his town.
 When I reached Maharashtra, I got in touch.
 Unfortunately, the minister was unavailable.
 However, his colleagues and secretary welcomed me with a bouquet of flowers, tea, and refreshment.
 They arranged for my stay and dinner too.

-When I met the secretary before leaving to the hotel, he looked a bit dejected.
+When I met the secretary before leaving for the hotel, he looked a bit dejected.
 He said he had promised his mother that he would bring me home that evening to stay over but that was not going to happen now as my stay was arranged in the hotel by his seniors.
 I did not want to disappoint him, so promised to come to his house the next day before leaving for my next destination.

 His village was about 50kms from Gondia.
 Again, I felt right at home, which was a familiar thing by now.
 Womenfolk were pretty excited to know that I was a woman biker.
 His mother was overwhelmed to see me there and welcomed me with Aarti, Flowers, and Teeka.
 She then showed me around her house explaining how they carried on their day to day life and how demonetization (the highly flamed news at that time) did not affect them nor any of the villagers as they were more into barter system than money exchange.